Cart 0

 SECTION A: You purchased your item through an online auction platform offering Purchase Protection:

 • If you purchased your item through a platform such as Trade Me (TM) or Designer Wardrobe (DW), you may be covered by that platform’s Purchase Protection.
-As TM and DW are the two major NZ online auction sites with Purchase Protection for designer items, we will deal with these two in detail below.
+As TM and DW are the two major NZ online auction sites that offer Purchase Protection for designer items, we will deal with these two in detail below.
 If you purchased on a platform other than these two platforms, please review what that platform's Purchase Protection rules entail - generally there will be a timeframe within which you are able to open a claim.
 If you are within this window, open a claim and submit evidence supporting your claim.
 It can be helpful to have a professional authenticator provide supporting evidence.
 If you do not have a preferred authentication provider, we can assist and you can read in detail about our authentication service here.
 If your claim is denied, or outside of the Purchase Protection window, or your purchase took place in a way that does not cover you with Purchase Protection, refer to Section B below.

 • For TM, if you purchased your item via cash or internet banking transfer, or outside of TM, you are not covered by their Purchase Protection - please refer to Section B below.
 If you purchased your item on TM and paid via PING or Afterpay, you are covered by their Purchase Protection for an item being non-authentic (coverage is up to $2,500, though TM may opt to cover you for more than this), to read their terms in full and ensure you are covered, click here - if your claim is excluded, refer to Section B below.
 You can open a dispute from your purchase profile.
 Please note that a dispute must be opened within 30 days of receipt of the item and that in order to prove non-authenticity, TM will only accept proof from the Design House itself.
 Unfortunately, none of the Design Houses offer an authentication service.
 As such, while you can open a dispute and submit evidence as to why your item is non-authentic, and we can assist with this and please click here to read more about our authentication service, the decision on whether or not your dispute is accepted is solely at TM’s discretion.
 If you open a dispute and your claim is rejected or not covered, please refer to Section B below on what steps are available to you next.

 • For DW, an item purchased via their site is covered by their Purchase Protection for being non-authentic.
 The timeframe within which you can open a dispute depends on whether or not the seller uploaded tracking details to DW’s system when they sent an item to you.
 If the seller uploaded tracking details, DW’s system will notify you automatically that you have 24 hours from confirmation of delivery of the item to you to open a dispute.
-If the seller did not upload tracking details, the DW system will automatically notify you within approximately one week of purchase that your Purchase Protection will expire within 24 hours.
+If the seller did not upload tracking details, DW's system will automatically notify you within approximately one week of purchase that your Purchase Protection will expire within 24 hours.
 As long as your Purchase Protection is active, you can open a dispute via your purchase profile to advise you are having your purchase authenticated, to ensure your Purchase Protection is extended and stays active.
 We are the chosen authenticator of DW and if you choose to have your item authenticated by us and it is found to be non-authentic, this will be accepted by DW as grounds for a return and refund and you will be able to arrange this from your purchase profile, provided a dispute is opened while your Purchase Protection is active.
 Please get in touch with us at shop@myhaute.co.nz and we will be able to assist.

 SECTION B: You purchased an item and Purchase Protection is not available to you: